 The 3300 mAh battery might perform better than you think mostly because the name is Samsung.
 It should easily let you go through the day with one single charge if you are frequently busy with it.
 For a more modest user, it shall support two days or more.
 No fast charging technology is used in the battery which is a flaw if you consider the importance of it today.
 But it shall take about one and a half hour to full-charge your device which isn’t that bad.

 Samsung used an Exynos 7885 Octa chipset here.
-People who are more familiar with Qualcomm’s chipset should know that it will perform a little lower than the Snapdragon 660 but not as low as the Snapdragon 400 series.
+People who are more familiar with Qualcomm’s chipset should know that it will perform similarly to the Snapdragon 660 chipset.
 You shouldn’t feel any lag for regular use.
 In-demand apps and graphics related programs will run smoothly together with the support of 4 GB RAM, Mali G71 GPU and 2.2 GHz octa-core CPU.